blakeoxx/ItsAllRelativeTo/README.md

 ## How to Contribute

-Contact [blakeoxx](https://github.com/blakeoxx) to be added as a collaborator to this project.
+Contact [blakeoxx](https://github.com/blakeoxx) to be added as a contributor to this project.
 We loosely follow the git branching model proposed by Vincent Driessen: [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).

 - **Environment branches**: The only permanent branches are *master* and *dev*.
 These two branches represent the production and development/staging/testing environment, respectively.
   - The only branches that should be merged to *master* are release branches and hotfixes.
 These are discussed further down.